SrikanthVelpuri/Classification-of-Fruits/README.md

 Visualising data with scatter plots.

-Using Random Forest classification technique got an accuracy of 99.5 on test data
+Using Random Forest classification technique(best) got an accuracy of 99.5 on test data.

+For analysis please see the ipython notebook.